Credit points: 15

 Subject Instance Co-ordinatorLydia Cui

-One 2.00 h laboratory class per week on weekdays during the day from week 11 to week 22 and delivered via face-to-face.
+One 2.00 hours laboratory class per week on weekdays during the day from week 11 to week 22 and delivered via face-to-face.